About Kat:

 My artistic drive comes from within - from an innate desire to explore, to create and to learn things about myself, my connection to and within the world around me, and my relationship/s to and with others.
 The contradiction between lasting transformation and ephemerality, the fragility of life and the space left by someone – a being - who is gone, grief (love) in all its nuances is a recurring theme connecting my works, both past, present and future.

-I allow my works the freedom to evolve intuitively, while simultaneously being intentional regarding the materials I use.
+I allow my works the freedom to evolve intuitively while simultaneously being intentional regarding the materials I use.
+They can be regarded as living sculptures that change over time in dialog with each other and in response to the physical spaces in which they are presented.
 I enjoy both the metaphorical power and the literal connection to place and matter that a specific rock, pigment or element can bring to work.
-Fire from deep within the Earth, ‘captured’ and frozen in time, my use of basalt alluding to the lava fields and black volcanic beaches of Iceland, to the fire suggesting a human presence dating back to prehistoric times in the burnt remains of Bone Black, while the chromatic blacks of my early works, depict ‘colours hidden in plain sight’, visible only to those who care to take a closer look.
+Fire from deep within the Earth, ‘captured’ and frozen in time, my use of basalt in some of my earlier works alludes to the lava fields and black volcanic beaches of Iceland.
+The fire suggesting a human presence dating back to prehistoric times rests in the burnt remains of Bone Black in my current works.
+While the chromatic blacks I created for my ‘Simply Kat’ works, depict ‘colours hidden in plain sight’, visible only to those who care to take a closer look.

-Ochres (“Iron Earths”) are consistently present throughout the cultural records of humanity and could suggest a deep permanence and embodied wisdom.
-My use of them could seem contradictory, almost out of place to the idea of impermanence, burnt remains and our ephemerality.
+Ochres (“Iron Earths”) are consistently present throughout the cultural records of humanity and could suggest a deep permanence and embodied wisdom, and my use of them could seem contradictory, almost out of place to the idea of impermanence, burnt remains and our ephemerality.
 Yet, both are intrinsically linked to us, our humanity, our psyche.

 Rjukan : Oslo